astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 The choice of the ``execution mode`` can vary based on each user's needs and concerns.
 Read :ref:`Execution Modes <execution-modes>` to decide which is the most suitable for you.

-Depending on the ``execution mode``, the package ``astronomer-cosmos`` should be installed in different ways.
+Depending on the ``execution mode``, the package ``astronomer-cosmos`` should be installed differently.

 Local execution mode
 --------------------

-There are two ways of using the :ref:`Local Execution Mode <dbt/execution-modes:Local>`_:
+There are two ways of using the `Local Execution Mode <execution-modes.html#local>`__:

 * Installing ``dbt`` together with Cosmos
 * Referencing a pre-installed ``dbt`` package

-More details on how to install Cosmos in each of these scenarios can be found below:
+Find more details on how to install Cosmos for each of these below:

 Install ``dbt`` together with Cosmos ....................................